You are here

 Total Production = Total Expenditure = Total Income

 This way national income accounting shows the relationships among expenditure, income, and production methods of measuring national aggregates.
-The identity is self satisfactory because we can consider one’s expenditure to be other’s income if we view it from the national perspective.
-Similarly, output of a nation implies income of that nation.
-The famous classical theory in macroeconomics, Say’s law of market, provides some sort of rationale behind this logic.
+The identity is self-satisfactory because we can consider one’s expenditure to be another’s income if we view it from the national perspective.
+Similarly, the output of a nation implies the income of that nation.
+The famous classical theory in macroeconomics, Say’s law of the market, provides some sort of rationale behind this logic.

 Measurement Methods of National Income

 Based on the national income accounting identity, there are three approaches or measurement methods of national income accounting.
-They are income method as Gross Domestic Income (GDI), expenditure method as Gross Domestic Product (GDP) and product method as Gross Value Added.
-All of these methods are same and produces the equivalent result subject to statistical discrepancy, which mainly results from data sources, timing differences, and estimation techniques.
+They are the income method as Gross Domestic Income (GDI), expenditure method as Gross Domestic Product (GDP), and product method as Gross Value Added.
+All of these methods are the same and produce the equivalent result subject to statistical discrepancy, which mainly results from data sources, timing differences, and estimation techniques.

 3 Methods of Measuring GDP

-As we know that GDP and GDI are the most famous measures of national income accounting, definitions and calculation methods center around these measures.
-The concepts employed in the measurement of GDP and GDI will also equally apply in the measurement of other important measures of national income (we will explain later on) with slight adjustment to the measures under consideration.
+As we know GDP and GDI are the most famous measures of national income accounting, definitions, and calculation methods center around these measures.
+The concepts employed in the measurement of GDP and GDI will also equally apply in the measurement of other important measures of national income (we will explain later on) with slight adjustments to the measures under consideration.

 Measuring Gross Value Added: Production Method

 Since GDP is the market value, it excludes non-market values in the GDP measure primarily for the sake of simplicity.
-For example, GDP excludes non-market values such as household services, production for self-consumption, and government provided services (national defense, police protection, firefighting and education).
-Similarly, GDP measure excludes goods and services produced in underground economy or black market economy.
+For example, GDP excludes non-market values such as household services, production for self-consumption, and government-provided services (national defense, police protection, firefighting, and education).
+Similarly, the GDP measure excludes goods and services produced in an underground economy or black market economy.
 These facts result in GDP as the imperfect measure of domestic output.

-However, imputed value (an estimate of equivalent market value of non-traded goods and services) rescues to the imperfection of GDP as domestic output measure.
-The standard practice to impute the government provided services is to value these services at the cost of providing them.
+However, imputed value (an estimate of the equivalent market value of non-traded goods and services) rescues the imperfection of GDP as a domestic output measure.
+The standard practice to impute government-provided services is to value these services at the cost of providing them.

-Now, let go through the two method under production method of measuring GDP.
+Now, let’s go through the two methods under the production method of measuring GDP.

 Final Product Method

-Under this method, we can measure GDP by summing up the final value of outputs of each industries in the economy.
-However, this method suffers from the problem of double counting while differentiating which one is final or intermediate product.
-This final product method is more or less equivalent concept to gross output of industries.
-Note that GDP only includes value of final products.
+Under this method, we can measure GDP by summing up the final value of outputs of each industry in the economy.
+However, this method suffers from the problem of double counting while differentiating which one is the final or intermediate product.
+This final product method is a more or less equivalent concept to the gross output of industries.
+Note that GDP only includes the value of final products.

 Value Added Method

-It is the value added method to find the value of final product by surpassing the problem of double counting found in final product method.
-Under this method, total value of output minus cost of intermediate consumption provides the value of final product.
+It is the value-added method to find the value of the final product by surpassing the problem of double counting found in the final product method.
+Under this method, the total value of output minus the cost of intermediate consumption provides the value of the final product.
 In other terms, GDP is the sum of gross value added by industries.
-The gross value added of a industry, in turn, is the difference between gross output and its intermediates inputs.
-Where gross output refers to sales plus other operating income and change in inventory, intermediate inputs refer to value of goods and service consumed in production.
+The gross value added of an industry, in turn, is the difference between gross output and its intermediate inputs.
+Where gross output refers to sales plus other operating income and changes in inventory, intermediate inputs refer to the value of goods and services consumed in production.

-Also note that GDP includes newly produced capital goods and inventory investment, and change in inventory during a period.
-In addition, GDP includes final products produced only on current period, but not produced in previous period.
-Lastly, GDP takes into account the time period in which production takes place, so it is a flow variable.
+Also note that GDP includes newly produced capital goods inventory investment, and change in inventory during a period.
+In addition, GDP includes final products produced only in the current period, but not produced in the previous period.
+Lastly, GDP takes into account the period in which production takes place, so it is a flow variable.

 Measuring GDP: Expenditure Method